Andromeda

 I’ll then overlay a musical stave on each photograph, creating a series of 28 notes that will generate the score for a piece of music from Knottingley to Goole.

-Update – I did the journey, I photographed the splashes and I generated the tune.
+Update – In October 2019 I did the journey, I photographed the splashes and I generated the tune.

 The 28 splashes can be found here Andromeda – 28 splashes